 - Investigating the Myth of Zero Correlation Between Crypto Currencies and Market Indices ➡ Download here

-In no event will you hold ICONIC HOLDING GMBH, its subsidiaries or any affiliated party liable for any direct or indirect investment losses caused by any information in this article.
+In no event will you hold DEUTSCHE DIGITAL ASSETS GMBH, its subsidiaries or any affiliated party liable for any direct or indirect investment losses caused by any information in this article.
 This article is not investment advice or a recommendation or solicitation to buy any securities.

-Our articles and reports include forward-looking statements, estimates, projections, and opinions which may prove to be substantially inaccurate and are inherently subject to significant risks and uncertainties beyond ICONIC HOLDING GMBH’s control.
+Our articles and reports include forward-looking statements, estimates, projections, and opinions which may prove to be substantially inaccurate and are inherently subject to significant risks and uncertainties beyond DEUTSCHE DIGITAL ASSETS GMBH’s control.
 Our articles and reports express our opinions, which we have based upon generally available information, field research, inferences and deductions through our due diligence and analytical process.

 DEUTSCHE DIGITAL ASSETS GMBH believes all information contained herein is accurate and reliable and has been obtained from public sources we believe to be accurate and reliable.
 However, such information is presented “as is,” without warranty of any kind.